 The Moto Z4 costs $500 but its biggest problem is all of the other phones that you can get for that price.
 Currently there are four other options that are just as compelling including the Samsung Galaxy S10E, Google Pixel 3A XL, OnePlus 6T and the Moto Z3.
 Each of these phone offer a different value.
 We compare those for you here: Moto Z4 vs. Galaxy S10 E, Pixel 3A XL, OnePlus 6T: $500 phones.

 Don't get me wrong, the Motorola Moto Z4 is a decent phone, but, it seems like it's having a bit of an identity crisis.
 In addition to being a midrange phone, it's modular and has 5G connectivity with Verizon's network -- a feature you'd usually see on a high-end phone like the Galaxy S10 5G or LG V50.
 And like how a pair of zip-off pants that turn into shorts are neither the best shorts nor pants, the Moto Z4's versatility is also what makes it less appealing.

-For starters, its price places it directly in competition with the $449 best cameras on any phone you can buy.
+For starters, its price places it directly in competition with the $449 OnePlus 6T and the $479 Google Pixel 3A XL, the latter of which has one of the best cameras on any phone you can buy.
 The Moto Z4 can also transform into a 5G phone via a $349 5G Moto Mod accessory.
 That feature puts it squarely against the $1,299 Galaxy S10 5G and the $999 LG V50.
 Is the Moto Z4 better than the the Pixel 3A XL or Galaxy S10 5G?
 Unfortunately, no. Even with the 5G Mod, the Moto Z4 is a middle of the road phone that isn't anything more than just OK.

 Without any Moto Mods attached, the Moto Z4 looks like the drawing a sketch artist would make if you described what a 2016 smartphone looked like.
 It has a glass back with a flat gray finish, a big camera bump and looks pretty bland.
 The screen is vibrant with good contrast, though sometimes hard to see in direct sunlight.
 In a nod to 2019 though, there's a notch and thin-ish bezels.
 But overall, it's vanilla ice cream in a Ben and Jerry's world.

 Mods fit securely but not flush with the sides of the phone.
-When I have theattached, for example, the edge of the Mod doesn't perfectly meet the curved sides of the phone and the union makes this annoying lip that rubs my hand literally the wrong way.
+When I have the Moto 360 camera mod attached, for example, the edge of the Mod doesn't perfectly meet the curved sides of the phone and the union makes this annoying lip that rubs my hand literally the wrong way.
 This noticeable seam between the phone and the Mod makes the setup feel like an oversight by Motorola.
 Oh, and by the way, the Moto Z4 has full support for all of Motorola's existing Mods, which includes battery packs, a speaker, a projector and others.

 The Moto Z4's rear camera gets a few upgrades over last year's Moto Z3.
 It has a 48-megapixel rear camera, which is one of the highest resolutions you can find on a phone and follows a trend of other upper-mid-tier phones including the OnePlus 7 Pro, which has a camera with the same resolution.